Ruined-life/Kingslayer-Auto-Reload/README.md

 4. **Contributions**

 Feel free to copy this and tinker to your hearts content.
 This is my first github project so it's definitely shit.
-I wont accept pull requests but I will read them as I want to preserve this so I can look back and see my growth.
+I wont accept pull requests to merge with the main branch, but create an alternative branch.
+I will read them as I want to preserve this so I can look back and see my growth.
 Have fun saving time on reloading this!

 Created by: **Ruined-life**